 Also inspect for wood decay and termite damage, and repair or replace damaged and soft wood before proceeding.

 What we DO recommend is to document (with date stamped photos and written records) the clean-up procedure used and to keep a moisture log of moisture meter readings, showing that wood framing reached the recommended 15% moisture content before restoration.
-That can provide reassurance for the homeowner and to prospective buyers or renters in real estate transactions.
+That can provide reassurance for the homeowner and to prospective buyers, renters and lenders in real estate transactions.

-Some legitimate, licensed mold remediation contractors may provide a “clearance” report of the effectiveness of the remediation, but that’s not a certification nor required.
+Legitimate, licensed or certified mold remediation contractors may provide a “clearance” report of the effectiveness of the remediation and some lenders or insurers may want a copy of it on file.

 Different types of sheathing react differently to flooding: